Sukat · Compress HEIC

 Last reviewed: April 2026

-- Drop your HEIC files onto Sukat's drop zone, click to browse, or paste from your clipboard.
+Onto Sukat's drop zone, click to browse, or paste from your clipboard.

-- Set your target size in KB or MB.
+In KB or MB.
 Common targets: 100 KB for portal uploads, 500 KB for blog images, 1 MB for email-friendly attachments.

-- Click "Convert & Download All."
 Sukat binary-searches for the highest quality that fits under your ceiling and downloads the result.
 For batches, leave the ZIP option checked to receive one file.

 When do you need to compress HEIC?

-- iCloud library running out of space.
+• iCloud library running out of space.
 A 2 GB photo library hits the free tier ceiling fast.
 Compressing originals before they sync trims storage without losing the format.

-- AirDropping a batch of photos where the receiver's device is older or low on storage — even a "small" 50-photo album is 100+ MB.
+• AirDropping a batch of photos where the receiver's device is older or low on storage — even a “small” 50-photo album is 100+ MB.

-- Email attachments to other iPhone users whose mail client handles HEIC fine (Apple Mail, Gmail iOS) — keeping the format but capping each file under 2 MB makes the email send-friendly.
+• Email attachments to other iPhone users whose mail client handles HEIC fine (Apple Mail, Gmail iOS) — keeping the format but capping each file under 2 MB makes the email send-friendly.

-- Photo sharing in Apple Notes, Messages, or shared albums where size affects sync speed across devices.
+• Photo sharing in Apple Notes, Messages, or shared albums where size affects sync speed across devices.

-- Personal archives — you want the small file size benefit but at lower-than-camera quality for casual browsing copies.
+• Personal archives — you want the small file-size benefit but at lower-than-camera quality for casual browsing copies.

 Why Sukat

-Target a specific file size.
-Most "HEIC compressor" tools offer a "low / medium / high quality" preset that gives you no idea what size you'll end up with.
+Most “HEIC compressor” tools offer a low / medium / high preset that gives you no idea what size you'll end up with.
 Sukat lets you set an exact KB or MB ceiling.
-The tool binary-searches for the highest quality that fits and only reduces dimensions as a last resort — meaning you always get a file that meets your limit.
+It binary-searches for the highest quality that fits and only reduces dimensions as a last resort — so you always get a file that meets your limit.

-Batch with no cap.
 Drop 100 photos, get back 100 compressed files in a single ZIP.
-Online HEIC tools that promise "free" usually cap free users at 5 files per batch and watermark above that.
+Online HEIC tools that promise “free” usually cap free users at 5 files per batch and watermark above that.
 Sukat doesn't cap, doesn't watermark, ever.

-Multilingual UI.
 Available in 10 languages.
 Most HEIC compressors are English-only.

 FAQ